 After successfully completing their required courses, students in our professional certificate programs receive an official certificate of completion from San Diego State University; you can also request to have a letter of completion from SDSU sent to your employer when they finish their program.
 If you’re completing the comprehensive Construction Supervision program, you can also earn a certificate of completion from the Associated General Contractors of America (AGC); we encourage you to contact the AGC directly regarding certificate requirements as there are changes to the AGC requirements that are expected in the coming year.

 If this is a non-degree program, will I earn any credit for my coursework?

-Students earn three units of professional development credit from SDSU for each course they successfully complete.
+You’ll earn three units of professional development credit from SDSU for each course they successfully complete.
 Other institutions may or may not accept this for academic credit; please confirm with these institutions that SDSU's courses are transferable prior to enrolling in our courses.

 How long will it take me to complete a certificate?

 Each course (other than the self-paced) is 10 weeks and requires five to seven hours of student commitment each week.
 How quickly a certificate can be completed depends on how many courses total are required for your specific certificate program, the upcoming schedule of when required courses will be offered, and how many classes you plan to take each term.
 For all certificate programs, however, you’re expected to complete the required courses within two years of starting your program.
 For more details on program course requirements and upcoming schedules, please consult your specific program page on our website.
 Our program coordinator can also assist you with planning your coursework once you've decided on a program.

 Can I take individual construction classes without completing a certificate?